 Next, let’s see how AGM technology influences the battery’s features.

-An AGM battery has a longer lifespan than a conventional battery — lasting up to 2x longer.
+An AGM battery has a longer lifespan than a conventional battery (lead acid battery) — lasting up to 2x longer.
 These batteries also have a very low self-discharge rate, so they last longer when not in active use.

 2. Generates More Starts

 AGM batteries have the power to start a car engine more than 60,000 times.
 That’s about 3x more than what traditional batteries can do.